davidcalhoun/davidbcalhoun.com/hugo/content/posts/2019-10-07-my-half-marathon-hiking-half-the-appalachian-trail.md

 I crossed into Pennslyvania state and stayed at my first trail down, Waynesboro.
 I remember feeling so accomplished after some 30 or so miles.
 The people there at a bar wished me luck, but kind of chuckled and reminded me that I was only just getting started...

-The colloquial name for this state is "Rockslyvania", which I first saw scribbled in a trail log at the Mason-Dixon line at the border crossing into PA.
+The colloquial name for this state is **"Rockslyvania"**, which I first saw scribbled in a trail log at the Mason-Dixon line at the border crossing into PA.
 I really didn't notice the annoying rocks until eastern PA.
-By then I was literally cursing at the rocks out of annoyance.
-Every single step had to be carefully thought out in advance, with my head looking down and then looking up occasionally to spot the white blazes on trees, showing the path forward, then down again to plot out my next steps.
+By then I was literally cursing at the rocks out of annoyance.  **Every single step** had to be carefully thought out in advance, with my head looking down and then looking up occasionally to spot the white blazes on trees, showing the path forward, then down again to plot out my next steps.

 ### New Jersey
 <figure itemprop="image" itemscope="" itemtype="http://schema.org/ImageObject" class="center">